InformaticsMatters/okd-orchestrator/docs/source/creating-your-cluster.rst

-    You do not need to set any environment variables on the bastion or use ``ssh-agent`` as it and your variables are automatically configured on the Bastion as part of the cluster creation step.
+    You do not need to set any environment variables on the bastion or use ``ssh-agent`` as it and your variables are automatically configured on the Bastion when the cluster was created.

 It may take a significant period of time to install OpenShift, depending on the configuration (i.e., the size of the cluster and whether logging,